-The term of this Agreement shall be July 1, 2019 through June 30, 2021; provided that if this Agreement expires while negotiations between the parties are underway for a successor agreement, the terms and conditions of this Agreement will remain in effect until the earlier of the date a successor agreement becomes effective or midnight June 30, 2022.
+The term of this Agreement shall be the date it is fully ratified through June 30, 2023; provided that if this Agreement expires while negotiations between the parties are underway for a successor agreement, the terms and conditions of this Agreement will remain in effect until the earlier of the date a successor agreement becomes effective or midnight June 30, 2024.

 THE PARTIES, BY THEIR SIGNATURES BELOW, ACCEPT AND AGREE TO THE TERMS AND CONDITIONS OF THIS COLLECTIVE BARGAINING AGREEMENT.

-Executed this 12 day of Dec , 2018.
-1

-For Public School Employees of Washington Western Washington University:
+Executed this day of , 2021.
+For Public School Employees of Washington Western Washington University: President, Western Chapter For Western Washington University: Chyerl Wolfe-Lee Associate Vice President for Human Resources